Order: an official call-to-action submitted by a Councilor to a committee.

 ORDER: That the Directors of the Arts Council and Economic Development meet to discuss in Committee a plan to adapt how the city celebrates and connects with the community this winter 2020 holiday season, with the goal on neighborhood connection and community, and emphasis on boosting morale while supporting local Somerville businesses.

-Orders & Resolutions I’ve Signed Onto or Co-sponsored
+Orders & Resolutions I’ve Co-sponsored

 That the Directors of Health and Human Services and Infrastructure and Asset Management advise this Council whether gender neutral bathrooms are available in all public K-8 schools, as requested by middle schoolers.